 At the very least, your picturesque helmet can sit and look pretty as a desk accessory.
 The perfect guise, if you work for the motorcycle industry, is to use it as a paperweight.

-12. Create a Cool Wall Hanging/Storage
+12. Create a Cool Wall Hanging/Shelf

 Speaking of cute, helmet wall hangings can be pretty darn cute.
 Their unique designs and display on the wall can add a charming touch to any space.
-They make for eye-catching decorations that showcase your love for helmets in a cute and stylish way.

 What NOT to Do With Your Old Motorcycle Helmets